marcusvbrangel/full-stack-web3-blog/README.md

 [Alchemy](https://www.alchemy.com/) Web3 development made easy.
 The world’s most powerful blockchain developer platform, relied upon by the majority of the world's top blockchain apps.

+[MetaMask](https://metamask.io/) A crypto wallet & gateway to blockchain apps

+[IPFS](https://ipfs.io/) A peer-to-peer hypermedia protocol designed to preserve and grow humanity's knowledge by making the web upgradeable, resilient, and more open.

+[Next.js](https://nextjs.org/) The React Framework for Production

+[Vercel](https://vercel.com/) Vercel is the best place to deploy any frontend app.
+Start by deploying with zero configuration to our global edge network.
+Scale dynamically to millions of pages without breaking a sweat.